Gombe Chimpanzee War: War

 These territorial gains were not permanent, however.
-With the Kahama gone, the Kasakela territory now butted up directly against the territory of another chimpanzee community, called the Kalande.
+With the Kahama gone, the Kasakela territory now butted up directly against the territory of the Kalande chimpanzee community.
+Goodall reasoned that the Kahama had functioned as a buffer, and the Kalande now began expanding northward into Kasakela areas.
 Cowed by the superior strength and numbers of the Kalande, as well as a few violent skirmishes along their border, the Kasakela quickly gave up much of their new territory.
-Furthermore, when they moved back northward, the Kasakela were harassed by Mitumba foragers, who also outnumbered the Kasakela community.
-Eventually hostilities died down and the regular order of things was restored.
+They also lost at least two males, Humphrey and Sherry, presumably killed by the Kalande.
+Furthermore, when the Kasakela group moved back northward, they were harassed by foragers of the Mitumba chimpanzee community, who also outnumbered the Kasakela.
+Beset from north and south, the Kasakela territory shrank to 5 km2 by 1981, barely sufficient to feed them.

+In 1982, Kalande and Mitumba males invaded the Kasakela core area, and began to interact with each other.
+The Kasakela community's complete collapse was averted by their unusual number of young males growing up at the time.
+Though they were neither strong nor experienced enough to actually fight the Kalande and Mitumba, their noisy displays alongside the older males succeeded in intimidating their rivals, and the Kasakela regained some territory.
+Eventually, hostilities died down, restoring the status quo ante.

+According to Ferguson, it is possible that the Gombe Chimpanzee War contributed to transgenerational violence, specifically in the case of Frodo, a later alpha male of the Kasakela chimpanzees who was known for his exceptional aggression.
+Frodo was born in early 1976 and spent his first years experiencing the Four-Year War and a simultaneous "infanticide streak" by two Kasakela females.
+As a teenager, he witnessed the violent overthrow and group beating of an alpha male, Goblin.
+Ferguson further pointed out that almost all of the severe attacks by Kasakela males on other chimpanzee communities over the next decades were carried out by eight males, including Frodo, who had been born between 1971 and 1979.

 Effects on Goodall

-Jane Goodall is known for her research on chimpanzees.
+Jane Goodall was known for her research on chimpanzees.
 The outbreak of the war shocked her, as she had previously considered chimpanzees to be, although similar to human beings, "rather 'nicer'".
 Coupled with her 1975 observation of cannibalistic infanticide by a high-ranking female in the community, the Gombe war revealed the "dark side" of chimpanzee behavior.
 In her 1990 memoir Through a Window: My Thirty Years with the Chimpanzees of Gombe, she wrote: